ashu-S/Bamazon/README.md

 I Tried to write an App which runs using single javascript file (bamazon.js) which inturns call customer.js,manager.js and supervisor.js
 But I could not complete it.
 I am still working on it.

+<h4>Though the app works with all the stand alone files very fine!</h4>

 Below are the Screen shots to show how the app works:
 <h3> Customer View </h3>